Rules for Full-Contact Sanda

 - Courtesy Rule: Salute to the judges first and then competitors salute to each other before the bout begins.
 After the bout finishes, salute to the judges again and then competitors salute to each other.

-- If there are less than 2 competitors in a weight class, the judges reserve the right to combine weight classes.
+- If there are less than 2 competitors in a weight class, the judge reserves the right to combine weight classes.